Reducing Decision Risk Without Centralising Control

 The Problem Technical Leaders Actually Face

-Most organisations believe their technical problems are execution problems.
+Most organizations believe their technical problems are execution problems.

 They are not.